Exploring leptoquark effects in hyperon and kaon decays with missing energy: Constraints and numerical results

 \section{Constraints and numerical results}

-For definiteness and simplicity we consider a couple of different possibilities.
-In the first (A) the right-handed neutrinos, $\texttt{\textsl N}_{1,2,3}$, are absent.
-In the second case (B) they are present but the LQs do not couple directly to SM leptons, \,$\texttt Y_1^{\textsc{ll}}=\texttt Y_2^{\textsc{rl}}=\texttt Y_3^{\textsc{ll}}=0$.\, We will treat the nonzero Yukawa couplings phenomenologically, allowing one or more of them to vanish or differ substantially from the others, in order to avoid various constraints.
+For definiteness and simplicity, we look at a couple of distinct situations as examples.
+In the first one (A) the RH neutrinos, $\texttt{\textsl N}_{1,2,3}$, are absent.
+In the second example (B) they are present and couple to the LQs and quarks.
+Numerically, we will treat the nonzero Yukawa couplings phenomenologically, letting one or more of them vanish or differ substantially from the others, in order to comply with various constraints.